awoo424/algotrading/README.md

 ## About this repo

-This repo is built as part of the Final Year Project (FYP) at the Department of Computer Science of University of Hong Kong (HKU).
+This repo is built as part of the Final Year Project (FYP) at the Department of Computer Science of The University of Hong Kong (HKU).

 ## How to use